Slovenia's flag carrier Adria Airways files for bankruptcy | DW | 30.09.2019

 Just last week, Slovenia's Civil Aviation Agency gave Adria seven days to present a financial restructuring plan.

-Adria started canceling flights because of its liquidity problems, with the decision affecting more than 10,000 passengers.
+Adria started cancelling flights because of its liquidity problems, with the decision affecting more than 10,000 passengers.

 -